-At Stonebridge, we train thousands of learners in the UK and internationally, to give them the confidence and skills to start a degree.
+At Stonebridge, we train thousands of learners in the UK and internationally to give them the confidence and skills to start a degree.
 If you’re over 21 and didn’t go to college or university after school, then you’re not alone.
 In fact, mature students make up a third of the higher education student population.

 Going to university, at any age, will qualify you to enter a wide range of careers, that aren’t open to non-graduates.
 Research suggests that with a degree, you’ll earn an extra £500,000 over your lifetime and access better job opportunities.
-For many students, university is also the chance to meet new people, explore a different city and dedicate time to learning more about a subject they’re passionate about.
+For many students, university also provides the chance to meet new people, explore a different city and dedicate time to learning more about a subject they’re passionate about.

-Why should I choose an Access to Higher Education Diploma instead of A-Levels?
+Why should I choose an Access to Higher Education Diploma instead of A-levels?

-It’s possible to go to university without A-Levels by studying an Access to Higher Education Diploma.
+It’s possible to go to university without A-levels by studying an Access to Higher Education Diploma.
 They are accepted by many universities and can help you to meet the entry requirements for a variety of courses.

 Flexible study options

-If you have family commitments or work full-time, then standard study programmes, like A-Levels, can be impossible to fit in.
-An Access to Higher Education Diploma is a convenient way to help you get to university; that doesn’t take up all your time, or add extra travel to your day.
+If you have family commitments or work full-time, then standard study programmes, like A-levels, can be impossible to fit in.
+An Access to Higher Education Diploma is a convenient way to help you get to university that doesn’t take up all your time or add extra travel to your day.
 You can work from home, complete your assignments online, set your schedule and work at your own study pace.
-You’ll have the option to finish your studies in as little as nine months, or take up to two years.
-Unlike A-Level courses, there are no term dates, which means you can start your study programme at any point during the year.
+You’ll have the option to finish your studies in as little as nine months or take up to two years.
+Unlike A-level courses, there are no term dates, which means you can start your study programme at any point during the year.

 Prepare for university

 Access to Higher Education Diplomas are also designed to get you ready for university.
-A-Level students often find that university courses are a step up from the study experience they’re used to and they struggle to get to grips with the work.
+A-level students often find that university courses are a step up from the study experience they’re used to and they struggle to get to grips with the work.
 Choose an Access to Higher Education Diploma and you’ll complete modules that teach you how to write university-level assignments and carry out independent research.
 Learning from home will help you to develop the study skills you need to confidently enter higher education.

 Select your modules